ahmedaboukoura/chesss/README.md

 Chess using Java in Eclipse.
 All valid rules and movement for all pieces.
-Includes Check, Checkmate, Stalemate, Draw, Resign, Enpassant, Promotion, Castling
+Includes Check, Checkmate, Stalemate, Draw, Resign, Enpassant, Promotion, Castling.
 ---------------------------------------------------------------------
 Example of Black Winning
 e2 e4 -